akabbas/JobPulse/README.md

 - **Response Time**: <2 seconds for job searches
 - **Uptime**: 99.9%+ on Heroku production
 - **Slug Size**: Optimized to 23.9MB (vs. 163MB before)
+- **Architecture**: Modern plugin-based system for easy maintenance and extension

 ## 🔄 **Migration from FetchHire**